Road trippin’ through the Nervia Valley

 Leaving the village and heading north, there is the beautiful village of Isolabona which is also built along the riverbank.
 Not as beautiful as Dolceacqua but the scenery is still beautiful.
 There are also a few places to eat in the centre if visitors can’t get a meal in Dolceacqua (hint!).

-The drive north is stunning.
+The drive north through the Nervia Valley is stunning.
 I couldn’t stop saying this word as I drove up and down the valley several times on the drive.
 The summits of mountains are getting higher and higher and there is a lot of vegetation everywhere.
 The landscape isn’t bone dry and rocky but quite green with lots of trees and huge leaves overhanging the road.

 I managed to book a stay in the beautiful village of Pigna which is located on the side of a hill and this was one of the best stays I have been on my travels so far.
-Staying in an apartment overlooking the river, I had excellent views of surrounding area and the other part of Pigna located on top of the hill.
+Staying in an apartment overlooking the river and looking down into the Nervia Valley, I had excellent views of surrounding area and the other part of Pigna located on top of the hill.
 I was quite fortunate to be staying near the main road where there was a restaurant and a bar, a little bit busy but luckily I didn’t need to reserve and the wait wasn’t too long.

 One day, I managed to explore the rest of Pigna by doing a run through the side streets and alleyways, all going up and up, running on cobbled streets.
 By the time I got to the top I was dripping sweat and it wasn’t a long hill to run up.
 However the view from up here was stunning and the church was beautiful.
 When the bells rang out (whilst there was no other soul in sight) was just a beautiful feeling.
 The only other sound I heard first thing in the morning was the birds chirping away nearby.
 I was thinking if any visitors were staying in a few of the guesthouses in the hilltop side of Pigna, well, it’s going to be a bit of a struggle to lug the luggage.
 Plenty of rest stops on the way is recommend.